peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.vec3dist(vecFrom, vecTo, The) <a id='H3DU.Math.vec3dist'></a>

-Finds the cartesian distance from one three-element vector to another, treating both as 3D points.
+Finds the Euclidean distance from one three-element vector to another, treating both as 3D points.

 #### Parameters